-To see the Healthcare Management section in the JCHS Catalog, click here.
+- To see Jefferson College of Health Sciences Catalog, with the Healthcare Management section beginning on page 111, click here.

 The Healthcare Management (HCM) program educates a diverse community of students who have varying levels of work experience.
 The four year curriculum provides a broad base of knowledge and skills to prepare students with the needed general analytical, communication and management competencies for professional jobs in the field of healthcare management.

-To meet the diverse needs of our student body, the HCM program is offering a 100% online curriculum, beginning Fall 2012.
+To meet the diverse needs of our student body, the HCM program offers a 100% online curriculum.
 Online courses are taught using technology that supports both synchronous and asynchronous course instruction.
 This methodology provides for meaningful interaction among students and the instructor while eliminating the need to attend class on campus.
 Synchronous instruction is usually scheduled during the evening hours to facilitate student availability.
 HCM faculty continue to remain available for on campus student support as needed.

 Labor statistics indicate the job outlook and salaries for healthcare management positions is growing faster than the national average and that means more high-paying job opportunities for our graduates.
 Alternatively, for those interested in graduate studies, this program will successfully prepare students for advanced studies in management and health-related disciplines.